-For those interested in discovering more about Turkeys passionate history, the hotel is a stone’s throw from many areas of interest, including the imposing medieval castle built by the Knights of Rhodes and two of the Seven Wonders of the Ancient World, the Mausoleum and Temple of Artemis in Ephesus and within easy reach of many beautiful Aegean villages which offer an insight into a time gone past.
+For those interested in discovering more about Turkeys passionate history, the hotel is a stone’s throw from many areas of interest, including the imposing medieval castle built by the Knights of Rhodes and two of the seven wonders of the ancient world, the Mausoleum and Temple of Artemis in Ephesus and within easy reach of many beautiful Aegean villages that offer an insight into a bygone past.

 The Mausoleum is Bodrums oldest antiquity and was built by Artemisia II in honour of her husband King Mausolos.
-Being one of the 7 Wonders of the Ancient World, Mausoleum still is the general term for a large tomb.
-The entire structurestood at over 50 meters in height.
+Being one of the seven wonders of the ancient worl, the entire structurestood at over 50 m (164 ft) in height.
 The first reliefs from the Mausoleum reached the British Museum in London in 1846, these included frescos and other objects.

 The visitor will find the theater a comfortable place to sit and contemplate Bodrum, while watching boats leave and enter the harbor.
-Interesting features of the theater include a stone altar once used before plays for sacrifices to Dionyus, and several holes cut through some of the seats, probably used for sun shades.
-The theater could seat 13.000 people.
+Interesting features of the theater include a stone altar once used before plays for sacrifices to Dionyus, and several holes cut through some of the seats, probably used for shade from the sun.
+The theater can seat 13.000 people.

-Turkey’s most impressive ancient site, with the famous Celsius library and the Amphitheatre, in 220 km north of Bodrum near the village of Selçuk, Ephesus is the most popular ancient site in south-western Turkey, with many acres of carefully excavated ruins present an unparalleled recreation of ancient splendour.
-This once thriving metropolis had as many as 250,000 inhabitants, and requires a full day to appreciate.
+With the famous Celsius Library and the Amphitheatre, Ephesus is South-western Turkey’s most popular ancient site, located 220 km (136.7 mi) north of Bodrum near the village of Selçuk.
+With many acres of carefully excavated ruins, it presents an unparalleled re-creation of ancient splendour.
+This once-thriving metropolis had as many as 250,000 inhabitants and requires a full day to appreciate.

-Denizli’s natural thermal water source is a must-see unique threasure that Turkey offers.
-Although Denizli is not by the coast, Denizli means "a locality by the sea", referred to the abundance of underground water sources.
-Denizli is a rapidly growing industrial (especially textile) and touristic town with numerous beauties.
-Being a fertile region, the city has always been a cradle of civilizations succeeding one another.
-Luvians, Phrygians, Persians, Greeks and Romans are counted among the early civilizations; the later ones include the Byzantines, Seljuk and the Ottomans.
+Denizli’s natural thermal water source is a must-see unique treasure that Turkey offers.
+Although Denizli is not by the coast, Denizli means "a locality by the sea", referring to its abundance of underground water sources.
+Denizli is a rapidly growing industrial (especially textile) and touristic town with a variety of beauty.
+Being a fertile region, the city has always been a cradle of civilisations succeeding one another.
+Luvians, Phrygians, Persians, Greeks and Romans are counted among the early civilisations; the later ones include the Byzantines, Seljuk Turks and the Ottomans.

-Miletus, near the coast of western Turkey, was one of the most important cities in the ancient Greek world, but eventually declined due to the silting up of its harbors.
-St. Paul stopped at Miletus on his Third Missionary Journey, on his way back to Jerusalem.
-There are many well-preserved ruins to be seen at the site, including a Temple of Apollo, a Byzantine church, and an important inscription relating to Jews.
+Miletus, near the coast of western Turkey, was one of the most important cities in the ancient Greek world, but eventually declined due to the silting up of its harbours.
+St Paul stopped at Miletus on his third missionary journey on his way back to Jerusalem.
+There are many well-preserved ruins to be seen at the site, including the Temple of Apollo, a Byzantine church and an important inscription relating to Jews.